-Individual healthcare plans are documents drawn up involving people who might be required to contribute to a child's care while at school.
-This could include the Co-Headteacher, the class teacher, the school nurse, care or support staff, other staff members who might need to provide medical or emergency care, parents and their children.
+Individual healthcare plans involve people who might be required to contribute to a child's care while at school.
+This could include the Headteacher, the class teacher, the school nurse, care or support staff, other staff members who might need to provide medical or emergency care, parents and their children.